srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/04-Create a virtual network.md

 In this task, we will create a virtual network.

+**Note:** Before beginning the lab, disable both the public and private firewall in your virtual machine by opening the Start menu > Settings > Network and Internet > Locate Windows Firewall

 1. Click on the Azure Portal icon on the VM desktop and login with the Azure credentials from the Lab Environment output page.

 2. From the **All services** blade, search for and select **Virtual networks**, and then click **+ Create**.